manh1208/SportsSocialNetwork/README.md

 - [x] Create their place on this system.
 They can public information such as: name, address, phone number, email, detail…
 - [x] Create field: Football field, basketball court, volleyball court, tennis court.
 - [x] Upload image about diagrams.
-- [ ] This system will help place owner draw their diagram.
-Base on diagram, place owner can manage field easier.

 - [x] Each field will have status such as: Free, Ordered, Repairing, Active.
 - [x] Set price for different time. such as: 5h-10h:100.000đ; 10h-14h:120.000 …..
 - [x] View report at weekend or end of month.
+- [x] View Order.
+Confirm order(Accept/reject).
 - [ ] Create activity.
+- [ ] This system will help place owner draw their diagram.
+Base on diagram, place owner can manage field easier.

 #### Customer:
 - [x] Choose their favorite sport.
 Base on their favorite sport, system will choose suitable infomation on new feed
 - [x] Read sport news.
+- [x] This system will have feeds.
+User can post on this feeds or answer on another user’s post.
+- [x] Find field nearby
+- [x] Book field and online payment.
+- [x] Send invite to another user.
+- [x] This system will push notification user when the time set to close.
+- [x] Setting receive invitation, receive notification.
 - [ ] View video.
-- [x] This system will have feeds.
-User can post on this feeds and answer on another user’s post.
 - [ ] View the tutorial about playing sport.
 Each tutorial will have image and video.
 User can do a short test about sport knowledge.
 - [ ] This system will have a ranking system.
 User can get higher ranking base on num of post, num of up vote, num of answer.
-- [x] Find field nearby
-- [x] Book field and online payment.
-- [x] Send invite to another user.
-- [x] This system will push notification user when the time set to close.
-- [x] Setting receive invitation, receive notification

 #### Moderator:
 - [x] Collect and post news about sport.